 What makes a newsletter great

 So what does it take to create an outstanding newsletter everyone will want to read?
-Here are seven simple steps for creating a robust book marketing tool:
+Here are seven simple factors to consider when adding one to your book marketing plan:

-- Focused Content: Create one focal point for your newsletter.
+- Share focused content: Create one focal point for your newsletter.
 Each newsletter should have just one goal.
 Decide what that is and make sure all the content reflects that.
 Which doesn’t mean you can’t mention 1-2 other things, but keep the focus (the big article) on the main idea.
 Like with anything, it’s a good book marketing strategy to stay focused and on message.

-- Frequency: Watch this one very closely.
+- Be smart about frequency: Watch this one very closely.
 The general rule of thumb is that the more frequent your newsletter, the shorter it should be.
 So, if your newsletter goes out weekly, think of offering just a quick tip or a quick update.
 If it goes out monthly then it can be longer.
 Often when it comes to effective book marketing, think “less is more.”

-- Don’t just sit there and read, do something!
-Make sure that you have a strong call to action in your newsletter.
+- Have a call to action: Make sure that you have a strong call to action in your newsletter.
 If you have a few calls to action even better.
 Get your reader to do something.
 Engage them in what you’re writing, send them to helpful links, offer them bonuses, specials, exclusives.
 Remember, if they took the time to open and read your newsletter they should get something besides great content.
 Great links to helpful sites, maybe even a free download, all these things are enticing and will keep your reader coming back for more!
 By getting them engaged, by pulling them into your message, this is not only a good book marketing tactic but can help you sell more books – because readers may get inspired to share your content or buy your latest book!

 Also make sure your newsletter is edited.
 This is a big one.
 Nothing says “unprofessional” like a newsletter full of typos.